Shununit6/GroupProjectSpotify/README.md

 ## Likes

-* Users should be able to view the likes on a song.
+* Users should be able to view the likes of a song.
 * Users should be able to like a song.
 * Users should be able to unlike a song.